 Generally, everything ending in “ose” is sugar although not always added sugar (for example, lactose is naturally found in milk and rarely added to anything else).

-All of these sugars add some sweet flavor, but also a ton of extra calories and fat for your body and liver to deal with later.
+All of these sugars add some sweet flavor and trick our brain into enjoying the said food better, but also add a ton of extra calories and fat for your body and liver to deal with later.

 Try to stay away from these types of foods and consume as little amounts of added sugars as possible.
 The idea is that the less you consume, the better your health will be.